yochaigal/newschoolrevolution/_posts/2023-07-10-cairn-2e-playtest.md

 ## Backgrounds

 This is a big one.
 Character generation hasn't been _changed_ exactly, but _expanded_.
 Instead of simply rolling on a table of generic backgrounds, I've written 20 bespoke Backgrounds, each with unique tables (Electric Bastionland style!).
 The tables help determine both character starting gear _and_ implicit (or explicit) abilities unique to each.
 These take up the bulk of the book (around 60 pages).

+A note: none of the Backgrounds presently have any art.
+Fear not!
+That's happening.
+I've hired the illustrious [Keny Widjaja](http://www.kenywid.com/illus.php) to do all of them!

 ## Bonds & Omens